-The IESO will notify all TR participants who are affected as soon as practicable of any TR auction cancellation, and/or contingency procedures, revised timelines and revised activity schedules that the IESO intends to implement (the IESO must notify all TR participants before taking any of these steps) ().
-TR participants who wish to participate in a TR auction that is being conducted under contingency procedures and/or revised timelines, shall comply with any applicable contingency procedure, revised activity schedules, or revised timelines specified by the IESO ().
+The IESO will notify all TR participants who are affected as soon as practicable of any TR auction cancellation, and/or contingency procedures, revised timelines and revised activity schedules that the IESO intends to implement (the IESO must notify all TR participants before taking any of these steps) (MR Ch.8 s.4.1.7).
+TR participants who wish to participate in a TR auction that is being conducted under contingency procedures and/or revised timelines, shall comply with any applicable contingency procedure, revised activity schedules, or revised timelines specified by the IESO (MR Ch.8 s.4.1.8).

 3.2 Determination and Publication of TR Auction Results

-Following the period for accepting TR bids during the TR bid submission window of a given round of a TR auction, the IESO determinesthe TR quantities to be awarded and TR market clearing price for each transmission path for that round (.4.15.1
+Following the period for accepting TR bids during the TR bid submission window of a given round of a TR auction, the IESO determines, in accordance with Appendix 8.1, the TR quantities to be awarded and TR market clearing price for each transmission path for that round (MR Ch.8 ss.4.5.1 and s.4.15.1).

 By the end of the next business day following a TR auction round (and prior to the opening of the TR bid submission window for a subsequent round), the IESO makes TR participant-specific reports available to each TR participant who has purchased TRs in the auction round, which details their purchases (Ch.8, S.4.16.1 of the market rules).
-This report is available through the IESO Gateway.
-The IESO also publishes a summary of the TR auction results on the IESO website.
-(See Appendix E for the information to be provided in the TR participant-specific report and public report.)
+This report is available through the participants reports page via the IESO reports site.
+The IESO also publishes a summary of the TR auction results.
+(Refer to Appendix E for the information to be provided in the TR participant-specific report and public report.)

 3.3 Procedural Steps for the TR Auction